pcingola/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 - `$SNPEFF_HOME` is the directory where SnpEff is installed (usually `$HOME/snpEff`)
 - `GENOME_NAME` is the genome name of the genome you are trying to build, which MUST match the name you added in the config file `snpEff.config`

-Note: The file name can be `genes.gff.gz` if it's compressed using `gzip`.
+Note: The file name can be `genes.gtf.gz` if it's compressed using `gzip`.

 ### GTF lines